LucaReggiannini/revshellSdk28/README.md

 - custom script for file exfiltration over HTTPS (`uplaod`, a file receiver is included in this project; see "httpServerFileReceiver" folder)
 - custom script to get device public IP (`ipinfo`)
 - custom script to override `whoami` and set a custom "victim id" (`whoami`)

+## Performances

+The Reverse Shell was tested on Android 8, 11, 12 and 13.

+A long time test was successfully performed on a real Android 12 device: the shell has been active for 4 consecutive months without any kind of restart or interruption by the user.
+During this period, several system reboots and network disconnections were performed to verify the persistence of the app.

 ## Screenshots
 This is the Reverse Shell in action.
 On the right side you can see the device app drawer: can you guess where is the malicious app?
 From a visual perspective the reverse shell is perfectly camouflaged with other Google Apps.